Security-Onion-Solutions/securityonion-docs/playbook.rst

 Adding Additional Rulesets
 -----------

 As previously mentioned, the pre-loaded Plays come from the community Sigma repository (https://github.com/Neo23x0/sigma/tree/master/rules).
 The default config is to only pull in the Windows rules.
-The rest of the rules from the community repository can be pulled in by editing ``/opt/so/conf/soctopus/SOCtopus.conf`` and adding one ore more of the following to ``playbook_rulesets = windows``, comma seperated:
+The rest of the rules from the community repository can be pulled in by editing a pillar value under ``/opt/so/saltstack/local/pillar/global.sls``

+soctopus:
+  playbook:
+    rulesets:
+      - windows

+ Add one or more of the following:

 ``application,apt,cloud,compliance,generic,linux,network,proxy,web``